mayembe-martin/software_architecture_schedules/features&responsibilities.md

 6. The system loads the information of the database to the presentation layer of the student
 7. When the desired teacher profile is selected, the system must redirect the student to the personal teacher window
 8. There, many options should be available, “office hours” being one of them
-9. When the student pushes the “office hours” option, the system must display the office hours schedule with varios options to view the schedule (day by day, week by week…)
+9. When the student pushes the “office hours” option, the system must display the office hours schedule with various options to view the schedule (day by day, week by week…)

-## Responsabilities
+#### Responsibilities

-# Login and validation responsibilities:
+##### Login and validation responsibilities:
 -	The system must ensure that the user which is login is a student

-# Searching system responsibilities (technnical responsabilities):
+##### Searching system responsibilities (technnical responsibilities):
--	The system must have all the information related to the teacher in its database.
+*	The system must have all the information related to the teacher in its database.
--	The data base must be actualized to provide the latest information.
+*	The data base must be actualized to provide the latest information.
--	The system must be capable of searching the required teacher in the database.
+*	The system must be capable of searching the required teacher in the database.
--	The system must be able to load to the presentation layer the information of the database requested.
+*	The system must be able to load to the presentation layer the information of the database requested.
--   The system should be able to apply the desired filters to accotate the search of teachers -
+* The system should be able to apply the desired filters to accotate the search of teachers

-# Display of info responsibilities (Presentation layer responsabilities):
+##### Display of info responsibilities (Presentation layer responsibilities):
--	The system must display the “teachers” button in the main menu
+*	The system must display the “teachers” button in the main menu
--	The system must display all possible filters in the research menu
+*	The system must display all possible filters in the research menu
--	The system must display all the requested teachers in the research menu.
+*	The system must display all the requested teachers in the research menu.
--	The system must display the teachers’ information in the teacher page, along with the links to other sections
+*	The system must display the teachers’ information in the teacher page, along with the links to other sections
--	The system must provide links to minor specific information.
+*	The system must provide links to minor specific information.
--	The system must display the schedule of the office hours in many different ways.
+*	The system must display the schedule of the office hours in many different ways.

-## Auxiliar Feature: Viewing the teacher info – General information (student)
-As a student, I want to have the general information (e-mail, phone, office place…) at hand.
-## Auxiliar Feature: Viewing the student info – General information (anyone)
-As a system user, I want to have the general information (e-mail, course, photo) of every student registered in the system
-## Auxiliar Feature: Viewing the student info – Specific information (teacher)
-As a teacher, I want to have the specific information (ID number, grading, assigned tutor…) of the students registered in the system.
-## Auxiliar Feature: Viewing the teacher info – General Information (anyone)
-As a system user, I want to have the general information (e-mail, course, photo) of every teacher registered in the system